arcanis/arpege/README.md

 - The `tuple(val: [...any])` function will force TypeScript to type the provided input value as a tuple rather than a non-descriptive array (for instance, `tuple(["hello", 42])` will be typed `[string, number]` instead of `Array<string | number>`).

+- The `groupBy(arr: T[], prop: keyof T)` will take an array as parameter and turn it into a dictionary, with each key being one of the possible values in `T[prop]` and each value being an array of all corresponding elements.
+By coupling this function with `literal()`, you can easily return typed directories.

+- The `notEmpty(val: any)` function is a predicate suitable for use inside `Array#filter` that removes any `undefined` and `null` value from an array, including from the return type.

 #### Type recursion

 Despite its best efforts, Arpege may generate invalid files if recursion is used.
 For instance, given the following syntax: